silnrsi/python-ucd/README.md

-# ucd Module
+# ucdinfo Module

 ## Summary

-A wrapper module around the Unicode Character Database which dynamically caches the latest data, compresses and gives access to nearly all the UCD data

-This module contains most of the ucd information for every character in Unicode.
+This module contains various modules for interacting with Unicode data:

+- **ucd** Provides access to nearly all the properties and codepoints in the UCD.
+CJK is excluded for space reasons
+- **ducet** Gives a ducet sort key from a string
+- **uax53** Applies UAX53 Arabic ordering to a string

-## Usage
+## ucd Usage

 ```python
     from ucdinfo import get_ucd, get_info, find_ucd, get_enums